 Sold in America for just a few years in the mid-1990s, the Ford Aspire was a small 2- or 4-door hatchback built by Kia.
 The very basic car had few amenities and with its anemic 4-cylinder engine took more than 16 seconds to reach 60 mph.
 Perhaps the name was appropriate — anyone driving the Aspire would shortly be striving to drive something else.

 Is it really there or did you just think you saw it?
 Another naming fail is this small Mitsubishi, since a mirage is something with no substance that appears to be real but isn’t.
-The car is something like that — with just 74 horsepower, less-than-appealing styling, tiny 14-inch wheels and lackluster performance it might be better to reach the horizon and find the Mirage wasn’t really there.
+The car is something like that — with just 74 horsepower, less-than-appealing styling, tiny wheels and lackluster performance it might be better to reach the horizon and find the Mirage wasn’t really there.

 This small Japanese car company only sold vehicles in the U.S. from 1988 to 1992, and billed the Charade as a premium subcompact car.
 But with basic equipment and a weak 3-cylinder engine, premium was a bit of a stretch.
 Perhaps the small car was just living up to its name — charade is an empty or deceptive act and, based on the description, so was this car.

-Ferrari took the wraps off its this supercar a few years ago at the Geneva Motor Show, and while the crowd of attending auto journalists were excited and impressed with the high-tech hybrid system and claimed 950 total horsepower, they were left scratching their heads when the name was announced.
+Ferrari took the wraps off this supercar a few years ago at the Geneva Motor Show, and while the crowd of attending auto journalists were excited and impressed with the high-tech hybrid system and almost 950 total horsepower, they were left scratching their heads when the name was announced.
 LaFerrari translates into English as “the Ferrari.”
 Sure, we get the elemental nature of the name, but Ferrari’s flagship sports car should have been given a more deserving moniker.

 Along the same lines as LaFerrari, Renault was a bit short on creativity when it came to naming this little French car.
 At first blush it appears that the translation to English would be “the car,” which is rather unimaginative.
 However “car” in French means coach or bus — so this tiny econobox is actually named “the bus.”
 At least the name is big.